Type 2 Diabetes Guide

 Type 2 Diabetes Screening

-• High body weight - being overweight is a significant risk factor for the development of type 2 diabetes.
+• High body weight - being is a significant risk factor for the development of type 2 diabetes.
 Excess weight can cause your body to become less responsive to insulin, a condition known as .

 • Ethnic background - some ethnic groups are at higher risk for diabetes.